Volunteering at Action in Mind

 The core volunteer training is mandatory for all new volunteers planning to work in the befriending or support services.

-The training programme usually delivered over a three week period, consisting of three, three hour sessions.
+The training programme is usually delivered over a three week period, consisting of three 3-hour sessions.
 This is followed by an induction to the specific service that the individual wishes to volunteer in.

 Volunteers are also mandated to complete adult and child protection training which is made available to us on a periodic basis.
 There may also be opportunities to undertake ASIST training and Scottish Mental Health First Aid.